NextFiles/NextFiles/README.md

+# Next Files

-# Next Files is a fork of the elementary OS Files app
+Next Files is a fork of the elementary OS Files app

 ![Files Screenshot](data/screenshot-grid.png?raw=true)